-The refrigerator must be installed in accordance with this "Installation Manual" in order for the Norcold limited warranty to be in effect.
-In addition, the installation must conform to the following, as applicable:
+The installation must obey these standards and this "Installation Manual" for the NORCOLD limited warranty to be in effect.
+Installation must conform with the following as applicable:

 In the United States and Canada:

 - Local codes, or in the absence of local codes, the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the Natural Gas and Propane installation Code, CSA B149.1, ANSI A119.2 Recreational Vehicles Code, and CSA Z240 RV Series, Recreational Vehicles. - A manufactured home (mobile home) installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280 [formerly the Federal Standard for Mobile Home Construction and Safety, Title 24 (part 280), and the current CSA Z240.4, Gasequipped Recreational Vehicles and Mobile Housing. - If an external power source is utilized, the appliance, when installed, must be electrically grounded in accordance with local codes or, in the absence of local codes, the National Electrical code, and ANSI/NFPA 70, or the Canadian Electrical Code, CSA C22.2.
 Parts 1 and 2.